 -words projected (or not) onto a wall

-The text in some of these works originates from spiritual, or biblical sources.
-But the sources are, in some ways, not significant.
+The text in some of these works originates from spiritual or biblical sources.
+But these sources are, in some ways, not significant.
 What the work becomes is more important than what it comes from.
 Words materialize.
 Text is physical.